-- Darlington Borough Council

-- Tees Valley Clinical Commissioning Group

-- Durham Constabulary

-- 1.2 The Statutory Safeguarding Partners have oversight of adult safeguarding across the locality and have a range of statutory duties, which contribute to the prevention of abuse and neglect.
-This includes the duty to conduct any Safeguarding Adult Reviews (SARs) in accordance with Section 44 of the Care Act 2014.
+- 1.1 This protocol and guidance sets out the approach to the process and procedure that will be followed when a referral for a Safeguarding Adult Review (SAR) or a referral for a Learning Request is received by Darlington Safeguarding Partnership. - 1.2 For the purpose of this document the term Statutory Safeguarding Partners refers to the statutory arrangements as outlined in Working Together to Safeguard Children 2023.
+In Darlington, the safeguarding arrangements also cover the Safeguarding Adult Board, which is a statutory requirement under the Care Act 2014. - 1.3 The Statutory Safeguarding Partners have oversight of adult safeguarding across the locality including the duty to conduct any Safeguarding Adult Reviews (SARs) in accordance with Section 44 of the Care Act 2014.
 SARs are reviews that examine the way agencies and individuals who have been involved with an adult at risk have acted.
-The purpose of the SAR is to identify learning to bring about improvements, so the likelihood of harm to adults at risk is minimised.

-- 1.3 This procedure specifies the statutory requirements and the working arrangements of the Statutory Safeguarding Partners in respect of SARs and alternative learning from case reviews.
+The purpose of the SAR is to identify learning to bring about improvements, so the likelihood of harm to adults at risk is minimised. - 1.4 This protocol specifies the statutory requirements and the working arrangements of the Statutory Safeguarding Partners in respect of SARs, discretionary SARs (learning from case reviews where the Statutory Safeguarding Partners agree that the criteria for a SAR are not met but that a review may highlight multi-agency learning), or through learning requests.
+The protocol aims to ensure that there is a consistent approach to the process and practice in undertaking SARs that follows both statutory guidance and local policy.
+The protocol will help in deciding when to refer a case for consideration as a SAR or a learning request.